tdep-developers/tdep-tutorials/05_lineshape/README.md

   <img src="Figures/T100K_anh_bands_333.png" width="625" height="500">
 </p>

+- Just like for other quantities, there are parameters that need to be converged before continuing (forceconstant cutoffs, number of configurations in the sampling and q-point grid).
+The procedure is the same as before, and you should therefore make sure that the density of states is converged relative to all of them before proceeding.
+For the sampling, for example, you'll obtain something like this

+where we can see that by iteration 5 (32 configurations) we are converged.

 - Next, we will look at the `outfile.thermal_conductivity.hdf5` file.
 This file contains not only the spectral thermal conductivity per mode per direction of the tensor, but also information pertaining to the thermal conductivity in the RTA approximation like the lifetimes, mean free path, etc. For the purposes of this tutorial we'll be focusing in the spectral thermal conductivity only, but make sure you explore the rest of the file as well.

 - We'll start this section by looking at the output of the command we executed earlier, which should be stored in the `grid.log` file.
 After calculating the spectral function for each point of the q-point grid, TDEP calculates and prints the results for the total thermal conductivity calculated with the Green-Kubo formalism first as well as its separation into the diagonal and off-diagonal directions of the tensor.
 Afterwards, the raw normalization of the phonon DOS is returned, where the closer the number is to 1 the more converged the calculation is.
 Finally, the thermal conductivity calculated within the RTA approximation is returned.
 Since in RTA approximation there is no mode-mixing involved, the comparison between it and the Green-Kubo result works as a measure of how much importance these processes hold for the thermal conductivity calculation, i.e. how anharmonic the material is.